GuzelTyapkaeva/hello-world/README.md

 Just a new one

 Hello!
 My name is Guzel.
-Not so long ago I started to learn JavaScript, so I am at the very beginning of developer carreer)
+Not so long ago I started to learn JavaScript, so I am at the very beginning ... )

 Good luck!